Factual/drake/README.md

 ## Installation

-You will need to have the [Java Virtual Machine (JVM)] installed.
 Drake has been tested under Linux, Mac OS X and Windows 8.
 We've not tested it on other operating systems.

 Drake installs itself on the first run of the `drake` shell script; there is no separate install script.
 Follow these instructions to install drake manually: